AsRaNi1/live-cctv/README.md

 ## About The Project

-Aim and Description of project:
+###Aim
-The project aims at storing only relevant data in a CCTV camera (in this case a traffic camera) to prevent storage loss and also detects the object that is causing the change in a frame and classifies them
+The project aims at storing only relevant data in a CCTV camera (in this case a traffic camera) to prevent storage loss and also detects the object that is causing the change in a frame and classifies them.

+###Description
+The project uses Yolov3 pre-trained weights and config file.
+It calculates the distance between 2 consecutive frames of a video and then records if the change found is relevant.
+It further uses the OpenCV library's DNN module to load the Yolov3 weights and then classifies the object in front of the camera, also encloses the object detected with a bounding box

 ### Tech Stack
 The project uses: